rosienamay/Custom-Image-Classifier/README.md

 1. What signs indicated overfitting in your first model? <br>
 <i>💡My first model indicated both accuracies high so there's no signs that indicates overfitting because the result shows good fit. </i>
 2. How did data augmentation affect validation accuracy? <br>
-<i>💡Data augmentation gives multiple result of angles of one image and it helps identify accuracy with possible high result of validation. </i>
+<i>💡Data augmentation gives multiple result of angles of one image and it helps identify accuracy with possible high result of validation. </i> <br>

+**Model Improvement**
+3. What is the purpose of dropout layers?
+<i>💡 It helps improve the reliability of neural networks by making them less overfitting.
+4. Why does data augmentation improve generalization?